ValkyFischer/ValkyrieUtils/README.md

 # Valkyrie Utils

-Valkyrie Utils is a Python utility library that provides convenient and flexible functionalities through its four main modules: Logger, Config, Tools, and Options.
+Valkyrie Utils is a Python utility library that provides convenient and flexible functionalities through its four main modules: Logger, Config, Options, Compressor, Crypto and Tools.

 ## Table of Contents